mahmoudbahaa/outlook-for-linux/README.md

 # outlook-for-linux

 This is an unofficial Microsoft Outlook client.
-The official client for Linux from Microsoft is retired by the end of 2022 and be replaced with PWA.
-Read the blog [here](https://techcommunity.microsoft.com/t5/microsoft-outlook-blog/microsoft-outlook-progressive-web-app-now-available-on-linux/ba-p/3669846).

 Please report bugs and questions in the issues section.
 We will attend them as soon as possible.